EECS-330/Chore-Scheduler/README.md

 Working version of your prototype https://eecs-330.github.io/Chore-Scheduler/

 The prototype is best viewed using Google Chrome.
 First the user logs into our app by entering their UserID (0,1,2) and clicking the “Submit” button.
+Then the user can view their own calander and use the interface accordingly.